The strong modulation limit of excitons and trions in moir\'e materials: Summary and Discussion

 A more accurate description of the optical spectra of moir\'e materials would take account of correlations between electrons and holes in different periods of the moir\'e pattern, but is beyond the scope of the present work.
 These correlations will entangle photons emitted by nearby excitons, and promise the possibility of realizing unusual single and few photon light emitters.
-Intervalley exchange interactions are crucial for the topological properties of point-particle-like moir\'e excitons \cite{wu2017topological} and are expected to play an important role for our case of spatially distorted excitons and trions as well.
+One of the important contributions to inter-site exciton hopping processes come from the intervalley exchange interactions \cite{yu2014dirac,glazov2014exciton,yu2014valley,wu2015exciton}, which in the weak-modulation limit lead to topologically non-trivial exciton bands \cite{wu2017topological} in the presence of a finite Zeeman field.
+We expect that this property will survive at strong modulation.
 Our work has focused on excitons and trions, but our method also applies to more complex systems like biexcitons.
 Because the moir\'e confinement length is relatively small, the transition energy between excitons and biexcitons localized at a single moir\'e site is expected to be large.
 The method can also be extended to study a combination of localized and itinerant particles, which may help interpret recent experimental work \cite{xu2020correlated,gu2021dipolar} that used excitons in a TMD monolayer as an optical sensor of correlated insulating states in moir\'e materials.
 We anticipate that close interaction between theory and experiment will be necessary to sort out all the richness of the optical properties of moir\'e superlattices.

 \begin{widetext}